 Ask your doctor for a letter to present to customs officials and overseas medical providers explaining what you need to take, including a generic breakdown (not just a generic name) of the medication.
 Additionally, pack copies of all of your prescriptions and health information, especially information about diabetes or any allergies you may have.
 Remember to have allergy and diabetes notifications as well as any other important medical alerts translated into the local language, if necessary.

-If you wear glasses or contacts, bring a typed copy of your prescription and an extra pair of glasses and/or a sufficient supply of contacts.
-In some countries, contact solution is difficult to find or requires a prescription; ask your program provider or program alumni if you need to bring your own supply.
+If you wear glasses or contacts, bring a typed copy of your prescription and an extra pair of glasses and/or a sufficient supply of contacts and contact solution.
+In some countries, contact solution is difficult to find or requires a prescription.

 Pro Tip: Key Questions to Consider Regarding Medications